 New Company Set Up in Singapore | Incorporate Business in 2020

-When setting up a local company in Singapore, new business owners have to be wary of the many Singapore laws and regulations, such as laws preventing certain phrases such as “bank” from being used in a company name.
+When setting up a local company, new business owners have to be wary of the many Singapore laws and regulations, such as laws preventing certain phrases such as “bank” from being used in a company name.
 With WLP Group, one of Singapore’s top company incorporation services provider, we will guide you through this process and help you to avoid commonly made mistakes.

 Because of many years of experience of working together with new business owners to set up and incorporate new companies, we can help to expedite the new company set up process!
 Contact us for a free Singapore company registration consultation.